CamStan/test-docs/unifycr-docs/docs/testing.rst

 Shell Script Tests
 ------------------

-Test cases in shell scripts are implemented with sharness_, in the which is included in the UnifyCR source distribution.
+Test cases in shell scripts are implemented with sharness_, which is included in the UnifyCR source distribution.
 See the file sharness.sh_ for all available test interfaces.
 UnifyCR-specific sharness code is implemented in scripts in the directory sharness.d_.
 Scripts in sharness.d_ are primarily used to set environment variables and define convenience functions.
 All scripts in sharness.d_ are automatically included when your script sources sharness.sh_.

 The most common way to implement a test case with sharness is to use the ``test_expect_success()`` function.
 Your script must first set a test